ericcsinger/ericcsinger.github.io/_posts/2020-11-26-PowerShell-Remove-a-failed-domain-controller.md

 ```

 ## Cleanup our sites and NTDS
 The DC lives in your sites... somewhere.
 This will find it, and remove it.
-This is also where we'll using a simple onliner ntdsutil wrapped in PowerShell to formally cleanup the DC domain info.
+This is also where we'll be using a simple onliner ntdsutil wrapped in PowerShell to formally cleanup the DC domain info.

 ```PowerShell
 :All_AD_Sites Foreach ($AD_Site in $All_AD_Sites)